Q2: When was Food Not Bombs founded?

 Bombs labeled a terrorist organization by the United States government?

-The United States government started to claim we were "America's Most Hardcore Terrorist Groups" soon after we were first arrested for sharing free vegan meals in Golden Gate Park in the fall of 1988.
-This is a year before the end of the Cold War and all we had done was claim we had the right to feed the hungry in protest to war and poverty.
-Military contractors are worried that we might influence the public to realize our taxes could be spent on human needs instead of war and that this could threaten the billions of dollars they were making arming the United States government.
-The fact that we didn't stop sharing food when told was also a concern as that threaten their ability to manipulate the hungry by moving food programs to more desirable locations or by threatening to withhold food if the public didn't cooperate with the authorities.
-Since we will provide food where ever and when ever it is needed this interferes with their ability to use food for social control.
+The United States government started to claim we were "America's Most Hardcore Terrorist Groups" soon after we were first arrested for sharing free vegan meals in Golden Gate Park in the fall of 1988 - a year before the end of the Cold War.
+All we had done was claim we had the right to feed the hungry in protest to war and poverty.
+Military contractors are worried that we might influence the public to realize our taxes could be spent on human needs instead of war, and that this could threaten their billions of dollars in profits from arming the United States government.
+The U.S. government was also concerned that our failure to stop sharing food as directed would threaten their ability to manipulate the hungry by moving food programs to more desirable locations or by threatening to withhold food if the public didn't cooperate with the authorities.
+Since we will provide food wherever and whenever it is needed, this interferes with the government’s ability to use food for social control.

 Q10: Why do you think that Food Not Bombs is so controversial?

-The government and corporations find our message that we could redirect the taxes that currently are used on the military to fund things like education and healthcare a threat to their profits and power.
+The government and corporations find our message - that we could redirect the taxes that currently are used on the military to fund things like education and healthcare - a threat to their profits and power.
 They also worry that our sharing of food with the hungry shows that we can end hunger.
-They fear that the sharing of food and literature with the message Food Not Bombs in high visibility locations is an effective way to inspire public pressure for a change in our political and economic system.
-Two U.S. State Department officials gave a lecture in 2009 at the Fletcher School of Diplomacy in Medford, Massachusetts comparing the group that shares vegan meals in parks and al-Qaeda saying that the people sharing the food were a greater threat then al-Qaeda because people visiting their meals would be influenced to support policies where tax dollars would be diverted from military spending towards education, healthcare and other social services.
+They fear that the sharing of food and literature with the message Food Not Bombs in high-visibility locations is an effective way to inspire public pressure for change to our political and economic system.
+In 2009, two U.S. State Department officials gave a lecture at the Fletcher School of Diplomacy in Medford, Massachusetts comparing the group that shares vegan meals in parks and al-Qaeda; they said the people sharing the food were a greater threat than al-Qaeda because people visiting their meals would be influenced to support policies diverting tax dollars from military spending towards education, healthcare and other social services.

 Q11: How does Food Not Bombs benefit people?

-Food Not Bombs provides more then free healthy vegan and vegetarian food, we provide an opportunity for everyone to participate in solving the most important problems facing our world.
-We are empowering the public to take action and resist corporate domination and exploitation.
-We also provide food and logistical support to often marginalized people and social movements including feeding striking workers and their families, people participating at protests and organizing community projects.
+Food Not Bombs provides more than free, healthy vegan and vegetarian food.
+We provide an opportunity for everyone to participate in solving the most important problems facing our world.
+We empower the public to take action and resist corporate domination and exploitation.
+We also provide food and logistical support to often marginalized people and social movements by feeding striking workers and their families, people participating at protests, and organizing community projects.

 Q12: What ideals does Food Not Bombs spread?

-Food Not Bombs supports sharing, respect, peace, cooperation, dignity, a nurturing of the environment and most of all optimism at a time when many are in despair.
-We also encourage a "Do It Yourself" feeling of empowerment and a rejection of the need to solve problems through violence including the violence of war, violence of poverty and violence against animals and the earth.
-We also show that it is not necessary to waste so much of the food that we work so hard to grow but organizing a voluntary system of food recovery and redistribution.
-No one should need to rely on a soup kitchen or charity when we have so much abundance.
-It is a matter of ending the domination of corporate power and providing access to participating in the making of decisions that effect our life and future.
-Food is right, not a privilege!
+Food Not Bombs supports sharing, respect, peace, cooperation, dignity, a nurturing of the environment, and most of all, optimism at a time when many are in despair.
+We encourage a "Do It Yourself" feeling of empowerment and a rejection of the need to solve problems through violence – violence of war, violence of poverty and violence against animals and the earth.
+We show that it is not necessary to waste so much of the food that we work so hard to grow, but organizing a voluntary system of food recovery and redistribution.
+No one should need to rely on a soup kitchen or charity when we have food in great abundance.
+We work to end the domination of corporate power and provide access to participation in making decisions that affect our life and future.
+Food is a right, not a privilege!